cedx/ngx-webstorage/doc/usage/events.md

 }
 ```

-The values contained in the `currentValue` and `previousValue` properties of the `SimpleChange` instances are the raw storage values.
+The values contained in the `newValue` and `oldValue` properties of the `SimpleChange` instances are the raw storage values.
 If you use the `WebStorage.setObject()` method to store a value, you will get the serialized string value, not the original value passed to the method:

 ``` typescript
 this._storage.setObject("foo", {bar: "baz"});